 What is Clickjacking

-Clickjacking is a malicious technique of tricking a Web user into clicking on something different from what the user perceives they are clicking on, thus potentially revealing confidential information or taking control of their computer while clicking on seemingly innocuous web pages.
+Clickjacking is a malicious technique that tricks a web user into clicking on something different from what they perceive, potentially revealing confidential information or allowing attackers to take control of their computer while interacting with seemingly harmless web pages.

-The server didn’t return an X-Frame-Options header which means that this website could be at risk of a clickjacking attack.
-The X-Frame-Options HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in a <frame>, <iframe> or <object> .
-Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.
+The risk arises when a server does not return an X-Frame-Options header.
+This HTTP header indicates whether a browser is allowed to render a page in a <frame>, <iframe>, or <object>.
+By using it, sites can prevent clickjacking by ensuring their content is not embedded in other sites.

-SAMEORIGIN, which only allows the current site to frame the content.
+- SAMEORIGIN – Allows only the current site to frame the content.

 Header always set X-Frame-Options SAMEORIGIN